aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 3. Use the args and tool name to execute a function programmatically with those arguments.
 Return the result of the function execution as a `'tool'` role message, passing in the the tool call id and the return value.
 4. The LLM then returns a response based on the tool result.

+> [!IMPORTANT]
+> Whatever tool result you pass to the tool message must be a string.

 ```ts
 // 1.
 User Message
 {